rust-lang/leadership-council/committees/project-structure.md

 ## Mission

-The *Rust Project Structure* committee is tasked with determining the "shape" of the Rust Project and its membership, and to make proposals to the Council on any recommended changes, and to produce documentation on clarifying the Project structure.
+The *Rust Project Structure* committee is tasked with:

+- Determining the "shape" of the Rust Project and its membership
+- Making proposals to the Council on any recommended changes
+- Producing documentation clarifying the Project structure

 ## Goals